svn2github/wordpress-vip-plugins/ndn-video-match/readme.txt

-=== ndn-plugin ===
+=== inform-plugin ===
-Contributors: NDN, Inc.
+Contributors: Inform, Inc.
 Donate link: http://www.newsinc.com/
 Tags: video, videos, embed
 Requires at least: 4.2.2
-Tested up to: 4.2.3
+Tested up to: 4.3
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Video player plugin for NDN videos.
+Video player plugin for Inform videos.

 == Description ==

-Enhance and monetize your content by tapping into NDN's robust library of premium videos from over 400 highly reputable affiliates including AP, E!
+Enhance and monetize your content by tapping into Inform's robust library of premium videos from over 400 highly reputable affiliates including AP, E!
 Online, and Fox Sports -- at absolutely no cost.
 This plug-in offers a host of benefits:

 * Premium video content from top publishers